Addressing the Impact of the Coronavirus on the Chemical and Process Industries

 - Key metrics – Focus on per unit variable margin metrics to position for a rebound when volumes eventually rise.

-- Costs that nibble at margins – Don’t forget to keep a close watch on freight and distribution costs.
-Fuel costs may decline, but driver shortages could have the opposite effect on the overall cost to serve and ability to supply.
+- Costs that nibble at margins – Don’t forget to keep a close watch on packaging, freight, and distribution costs.
+Fuel costs may have declined, but driver shortages could have the opposite effect on the overall cost to serve and ability to supply.
+Availability of international ocean shipping capacity has fluctuated.
 Factor these into pricing decisions.
 Customers will understand as they will experience the same.

 - Be strategic – Ensure price actions are taken in alignment with overall business strategy and not to maximize performance in a specific sales territory.
 The big picture for the business is what counts; all individual sales territories are likely to fall short of annual volume and earnings targets.